Pagwin-Fedora/website/content/blog/rust_enums.md

 title: "Rust Match and Enums"

-description: "Literally a blog article I wrote to win a dumb argument"
+description: "A blog article I wrote to win a dumb argument"

 date: 2022-09-06